jo4ovittor/jo4ovittor/README.md

-## Olá, eu sou o João Vitor 🔰
+## Hello, my name is João Vitor 🔰
-### Bem vindo ao meu perfil ^^
+### Welcome to my profile ^^
-#### Sobre mim
+#### About me
->Nasci em Piracicaba, localizada no interior do estado de São Paulo e desde pequeno sempre fui envolvido com games em geral me levando, anos mais tarde, me interessar pela área da Tecnologia.
-Atualmente estou em transição de carreira buscando conhecimentos para área de Desenvolvimento Web (Front-end) através de conteúdo online como cursos e dicas de outros desenvolvedores em diversas plataformas presentes na internet.
+>I was born in Piracicaba, in the interior of the state of São Paulo, and from a young age I was involved with games in general, which years later led me to become interested in the field of technology.
+Currently, I am in a career transition, seeking knowledge in the field of web development (front-end) through online content such as courses and tips from other developers on different platforms on the Internet.

 <br>